-Typically, the results of dermal fillers last six to eighteen months but this varies from one person to another and the thickness of the filler used.
-The filler is gradually broken down and absorbed by the body, so the lines, wrinkles or lips will ultimately return to their previous appearance if the area is not retreated.
+Typically, the results of dermal fillers last six to eighteen months but this varies from one person to another and the thickness of the filler used as well.
+The filler is gradually broken down and absorbed by the body.
+The lines, wrinkles or lips will therefore return to their previous appearance if the area is not retreated.

 What can I expect post treatment?

 Depending on the area injected and the type of filler or pain control used, patients find the procedure relatively painless to mildly uncomfortable.
 Lip filler and dermal filler treatments around the nose are usually a little tender.
-We choose to use numbing creams prior to most dermal filler treatments and have found this method of pain control very effective.
+As a result, we choose to use numbing creams prior to most dermal filler treatments.
+We have have found this method of pain control to be very effective.

 Post treatment advice:

-- Cool packs can be used to help reduce swelling and discomfort.
+- Use cool packs to help reduce swelling and discomfort.

 - There should be little need to massage the filler.